Rushikeshvmane/Walmart-sales-analysis-/README.md

 4. What is the total revenue by month?
 5. What month had the largest COGS?
 6. What product line had the largest revenue?
-5. What is the city with the largest revenue?
+7. What is the city with the largest revenue?
-6. What product line had the largest VAT?
+8. What product line had the largest VAT?
-7. Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales
-8. Which branch sold more products than average product sold?
+9. Which branch sold more products than average product sold?
-9. What is the most common product line by gender?
+10. What is the most common product line by gender?
-12. What is the average rating of each product line?
+11. What is the average rating of each product line?

 ### Sales